saramgsilva/XamarinWorkshop/Guides/1010ENEIGuide.md

 #### Create the Header

-The first thing you should define is the Title and the Icon used in the title, this mean we will define the header of the page, something like as following:
+The first thing you should define is the Title and the Icon used in the header of the page, something like as following:

 ![Xamarin Workshop - Figure 31](ImagesForGuides/figure31.jpg)